-Minerals Strategy 2014, Bournemouth, Christchurch, Poole and Dorset Minerals Sites Plan 2019
+Bournemouth, Christchurch, Poole and Dorset Minerals Sites Plan (2019)

-64. Statement of oil and/or gas development site decommissioning, restoration and aftercare proposals the estimated costs of undertaking the final decommissioning, restoration and aftercare of the proposed development and the financial provision being made for these costs;
+63. Statement of oil and/or gas development site decommissioning, restoration and aftercare proposals

 All applications for oil and/or gas exploration development (proportionate and specific to the development.

 In addition to the normal mineral site restoration and aftercare and after use details, a statement including: